-In addition to the University graduate admission requirements, the department bases decisions for regular admission on a holistic review of credentials in which the criteria listed below are used to assess the potential success of each applicant.
-This list is just a summary, for more details please refer to the course catalog.
+In addition to the University graduate admission requirements, the department bases admissions decisions on a holistic review of credentials.
+The following criteria are used to assess the potential success of each applicant.

 - Submission of Graduate Application and Processing Fee

 - Submission of official transcripts

 - Submission of the Graduate Record Exam (GRE).
 Attainment at the 70% percentile is preferred.
 (Can be waived)